citp/privacy-policy-historical/c/co/cor/cornerstoneondemand.com.md

-> *The following text is extracted and transformed from the cornerstoneondemand.com privacy policy that was archived on 2013-09-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130911032906id_/http%3A//www.cornerstoneondemand.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cornerstoneondemand.com privacy policy that was archived on 2018-12-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181203105607id_/https%3A//www.cornerstoneondemand.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Cornerstone OnDemand

 ## Cornerstone Website Privacy Policy

-Last updated: April 4, 2013
+Last updated: June 5, 2016

 Our Privacy Policy is designed to assist you in understanding how we collect and use personally identifiable information (“Personal Information”) that you provide to us and to assist you in making informed decisions when using our website and services (collectively, “Cornerstone” or “Website”).

-Cornerstone OnDemand complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-Cornerstone OnDemand has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Cornerstone OnDemand’s certification, please visit <http://www.export.gov/safeharbor/>
+For our client data privacy policy, please see [the related page](https://web.archive.org/client-privacy-policy).

 By visiting or using any part of this Website, you agree to the terms of this Privacy Policy as they may be amended from time to time.
 As we update and expand our Website, this Privacy Policy may change, so please check this web page for updates to our Privacy Policy.
 Furthermore, this Privacy Policy is incorporated into, and is a part of, this Website’s Terms of Use agreement, which also governs your use of this Website.

 ### Collection of information

 When you visit our Website, we may collect information regarding your visit from your computer.
-Such information helps us to determine information about how you found our Website, the date that you visited our Website and search engines that may have led you to our Website.
-We collect this information in order to continually improve and enhance the functionality of Cornerstone.
+Such information helps us to determine information about how you found our Website, the date you visited our Website and search engines that may have led you to our Website.
+We collect this information to continually improve and enhance the functionality of Cornerstone.

 The information you may provide us with is classified into two general types (user-provided information and website usage information), both of which are discussed in greater detail below.